TosbackCgusBridge-Bot/CGUs-versions/Cableone/Terms of Service.md

 *   distribute programs that make unauthorized changes to software (cracks);
 *   use or run dedicated, stand-alone equipment or servers from the Premises that provide network content or any other services to anyone outside of your Premises local area network ("Premises LAN"), also commonly referred to as public services or servers.
 Examples of prohibited equipment and servers include, but are not limited to, e-mail, Web hosting, file sharing, and proxy services and servers;
 *   use or run programs from the Premises that provide network content or any other services to anyone outside of your Premises LAN, except for personal and non-commercial residential use;
-*   service, alter, modify, or tamper with Cable One/Sparklight Equipment or Service or permit any other person to do the same who is not authorized by Cable One/Sparklight;
+*   service, alter, modify, or tamper with Sparklight Equipment or Service or permit any other person to do the same who is not authorized by Sparklight;

 **Network and Usage Restrictions**

 *   restrict, inhibit, or otherwise interfere with the ability of any other person, regardless of intent, purpose or knowledge, to use or enjoy the Service, including, without limitation, posting or transmitting any information or software which contains a worm, virus, or other harmful feature, or generating levels of traffic sufficient to impede others' ability to use, send, or retrieve information.
-*   restrict, inhibit, interfere with, or otherwise disrupt or cause a performance degradation, regardless of intent, purpose or knowledge, to the Service or any Cable One/Sparklight (or Cable One/Sparklight supplier) host, server, backbone network, node or service, or otherwise cause a performance degradation to any Cable One/Sparklight (or Cable One/Sparklight supplier) facilities used to deliver the Service.
+*   restrict, inhibit, interfere with, or otherwise disrupt or cause a performance degradation, regardless of intent, purpose or knowledge, to the Service or any Sparklight (or Sparklight supplier) host, server, backbone network, node or service, or otherwise cause a performance degradation to any Sparklight (or Sparklight supplier) facilities used to deliver the Service.
 *   resell the Service or otherwise make available to anyone outside the Premises the ability to use the Service (for example, through Wi-Fi or other methods of networking), in whole or in part, directly or indirectly.
 The Service is for personal and non-commercial residential use only and you agree not to use the Service for operation as an Internet service provider or for any business enterprise or purpose (whether or not for profit).
-*   connect the Cable One/Sparklight Equipment to any computer outside of your Premises;
+*   connect the Sparklight Equipment to any computer outside of your Premises;
 *   interfere with computer networking or telecommunications service to any user, host or network, including, without limitation, denial of service attacks, flooding of a network, overloading a service, improper seizing and abusing operator privileges, and attempts to "crash" a host.
 *   access and use the Service with anything other than a dynamic Internet Protocol ("IP") address that adheres to the dynamic host configuration protocol ("DHCP").
 You may not configure the Service or any related equipment to access or use a static IP address or use any protocol other than DHCP unless you are subject to a Service plan that expressly permits you to do so.
 *   engage in Excessive Use, as defined below.